victorrossh/EntityRemover/README.md

 This menu lists all detected entities on the map, grouped by their classname.

 - You can toggle the removal of all instances of a specific entity type (e.g., all `func_door` entities).
+- Each individual entity in the list shows its current status (removed or not) with a visual indicator.
 - Selecting an individual entity will create a plasma line to guide you to its location.
+- You can remove specific instances of entities directly from this menu, giving you precise control over which entities to remove.

 ### **Undo Last Removal**
 Use the "Undo" option in the menu to revert the last entity removal action.